sudosoph/docs/content/topic-guides/dynamic-caching.md

 For more information on implementing ISE, [check out this article](https://community.section.io/t/a-novel-way-to-cache-html/79).

-## 2) Hole-Punching
+## Hole-Punching

 Even though authenticated pages clearly have user-specific and therefore uncacheable personal information, they also have a lot of generic and reusable resources on them.
 User account pages, for example, are literally designed to display unique personal data, but they also reuse much of the same HTML and CSS for every customer.
 As long as we're sending a user account page via a single response, though, we miss out on caching all this generic content.

 Hole-punching is a design pattern that solves this problem by loading the authenticated and unauthenticated content for a single page with different requests.
-To implement hole-punching for a user account page, for example, you would configure the application to respond to such a request with the generic HTML document and other reusable resources, and then load the user-specific information with additional requests — either AJAX or ESI (**note**: ESI requires Varnish cache).
+To implement hole-punching for a user account page, for example, you would configure the application to respond to such a request with the generic HTML document and other reusable resources, and then load the user-specific information with additional requests — either AJAX or ESI calls (Edge Side Includes).
 This way, you can cache the generic content and leave the authenticated content completely alone.

 ## Summary